antor9732/ElementorFormDataToGoogleSheets/README.md

 Add as hidden fields in your <strong>Elementor form</strong>.
 <h2>FAQ</h2>
 <h3>How to connect Elementor to Google Sheets?</h3>
 Use <strong>ElementorFormDataToGoogleSheets</strong>.
 Deploy the script as a web app and set the webhook in your form.
-See <a href="https://grok.com/chat/28913607-a70d-4c1f-a99c-367ae26c307b#setup-instructions">Setup Instructions</a>.
 <h3>Can I customize the sheet name?</h3>
 Yes, use a hidden field <code>e_gs_SheetName</code> in your form.
 <h3>How to exclude fields?</h3>